Epipremnum (ep-ih-PREM-num), known as Pothos plants, is one of the few successful genera enjoyed in homes and offices.

-If your Pothos NJoy was grown in water, and you want to transfer to soil, things are a little more complicated.
+Things are a little more complicated if your Pothos NJoy was grown in water and you want to transfer to soil.

-Move the plant to fresh potting soil while the roots are still small.
-The ability for roots to adapt to a new medium decreases as the root system develops.
+Move Njoy to fresh pothos soil mix while the roots are still small.
+The ability of roots to adapt to a new medium decreases as the root system develops.

-Pothos’ NJoy’ requires very little maintenance.
-Prune back when it becomes leggy or kept at a desired size.
+Pothos’ N Joy’ requires very little maintenance.
+Prune back when it becomes leggy or kept at the desired size.

-It is also a good idea to wipe the leaves down with neem oil or rubbing alcohol monthly to remove any dust and reduce the risk of pests infestations.
+It is also good to wipe the leaves down with neem oil or rubbing alcohol monthly to remove any dust and reduce the risk of pest infestations.

 Other Popular Pothos Plants